DumesnyJeremy/lets-encrypt/README.md

 # lets-encrypt
+A library providing let's encrypt DNS providers for challenge resolution.

 This project aims to automate renew certificates for the **Public** and **Private** WedSites, via [Let's Encrypt](https://letsencrypt.org/).
 Obtaining a certificate for private sites is due to the fact that the program solve the DNS-01 challenge.
 It will allow to prove that you control the DNS for your domain name by putting a specific value in a TXT record under that domain name.
-Then the DNS system will be queried by Let's Encrypt and if it finds a match, the certificate will be sent.
+Then the DNS system will be queried by Let's Encrypt and if it finds a match, the certificate will be sent and save into files.

 ### Current Features